Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Description of the Results

 We can make a remark on the structure that is captured by the operad $\mathpzc{E}_{\text{st}}^\dagger$.
 In both the unstable and stable $p$-adic cases, the models arise via cochains, with coefficients in $\overline{\F}_p$.
 Let us consider just $\F_p$ cochains.
-Given a space $X$, the mod $p$ cochains are given, as a spectrum, by $[\Sigma^\infty_+X, \text{H}\F_p]$.
-This object carries the following structure: \begin{itemize} \item[(i)] It is an $\text{H}\F_p$-module via ``pointwise'' scalar multiplication. \item[(ii)] It possesses an action, via postcomposition, by $[\text{H}\F_p, \text{H}\F_p]$. \item[(iii)] It is a ring spectrum via the multiplication of $\text{H}\F_p$. \end{itemize} These manifest in a dg context as follows: \begin{itemize} \item[(i$^\prime$)] The cochains can be modelled as a dg module. \item[(ii$^\prime$)] The cohomology inherits an action by $\mathcal{B}/(1-P^0) \cong \mathcal{A}$. \item[(iii$^\prime$)] The cochains form an $\mathbb{E}_\infty$ dg algebra. \end{itemize} In fact, we shall see that (ii') is a consequence of (iii').
+Given a space $X$, the mod $p$ cochains are given, as a spectrum, by $\mathrm{F}(\Sigma^\infty_+X, \text{H}\F_p)$, where $\mathrm{F}(-,-)$ denotes the mapping spectrum.
+This object carries the following structure: \begin{itemize} \item[(i)] It is an $\text{H}\F_p$-module via ``pointwise'' scalar multiplication. \item[(ii)] It possesses an action, via postcomposition, by $\mathrm{F}(\text{H}\F_p, \text{H}\F_p)$. \item[(iii)] It is a ring spectrum via the multiplication of $\text{H}\F_p$. \end{itemize} These manifest in a dg context as follows: \begin{itemize} \item[(i$^\prime$)] The cochains can be modelled as a dg module. \item[(ii$^\prime$)] The cohomology inherits an action by $\mathcal{B}/(1-P^0) \cong \mathcal{A}$. \item[(iii$^\prime$)] The cochains form an $\mathbb{E}_\infty$ dg algebra. \end{itemize} In fact, we shall see that (ii') is a consequence of (iii').
 Now let us consider cochains on a spectrum $E$.
-The cochains are given, as a spectrum, by $[E, \text{H}\F_p]$.
+The cochains are given, as a spectrum, by $\mathrm{F}(E, \text{H}\F_p)$.
 This object carries the structure described in (i) and (ii) above.
 It no longer posseses a ring structure as, although the multiplication of $\text{H}\F_p$ is still present, to define a ``pointwise'' multiplication, one needs a diagonal map, which general spectra, unlike spaces and their suspension spectra, do not possess.
 The structure that is still present manifests, respectively, in our work as (i$^\prime$) above together with the following modified version of (ii$^\prime$): the cohomology inherits an action by $\widehat{\mathcal{B}}/(1-P^0) \cong \mathcal{A}$.
 We shall see that these operations in (ii$^\prime$) are a consequence of the $\mathpzc{E}_{\text{st}}^\dagger$-algebra structure, and so one can say that it is primarily these operations which this operad serves to encode.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The author would like to thank Igor Kriz, under whose supervision this project was completed at the University of Michigan.
+The author would like to thank Igor Kriz, under whose supervision this project was completed.
 We also thank Paul Goerss, Mike Mandell and Peter May, who made many helpful comments on earlier versions of this work.